Sunday, August 31, 2025

 Awhile ago I was pondering metastable nuclei as a detonator.
 The notion is that when it releases energy, what's left isn't pollutive nor radioactive.
 Late June, we heard of hexanitrogen.
 That's N6 in a chain; the authors call it C2h-N6.

 The advantage of this molecule is that its decay-product becomes part of the propellant.
-It's not just a fast-n'-furious heat source.
-That makes it a rocket-fuel, perhaps in a 3D-printed ring of nozzles (I cannot see controlling much of it in one place).
+Those nuclei by contrast were just a fast-n'-furious heat source.
+That makes the Nn a rocket-fuel, perhaps in a 3D-printed ring of nozzles (I cannot see controlling much of it in one place).
 As the decay-product should, further, just be nitrogen (we better be keeping oxygen far from it) it should also be good for blasting at sea-level and not be a space-only thing like, oh, hydrazine.

 What I don't know is if this molecule will store well.
 People keep talking hydrogen as fuel but it doesn't store.
 This fuel looks like a monster.